Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Invite Bluebirds to Nest in Your Garden

-Bluebirds are cavity nesters, making their nests in abandoned woodpecker holes and in the natural cavities of old trees.
-They were very common at one time, but their numbers decreased dramatically due to habitat loss and from competition for nesting sites from introduced species such as sparrows and European starlings.
+Bluebirds are cavity nesters, making their nests in abandoned woodpecker holes and in the natural cavities of dead trees.
+Common in the early 1900s, their numbers decreased dramatically due to habitat loss and from competition for nesting sites from larger and more aggressive introduced species, including house sparrows and European starlings.

-Fortunately, bluebird numbers are rebounding in recent years, primarily in thanks to the placement of suitable bluebird houses.
-In areas where old trees and woodpecker holes are hard to find, bluebirds will readily accept nest boxes to raise their young.
+Fortunately, bluebird numbers are rebounding, primarily in response to the placement of suitable bluebird houses.
+In areas where dead trees and woodpecker holes are hard to find, bluebirds will readily move into nest boxes to raise their young.

-Bluebird houses are easy to build from cedar, redwood or pine.
-To attract bluebirds, the dimensions of the nest box are very important.
-The size of the entrance hole is especially important: 1-1/2" diameter for eastern bluebirds, 1-9/16" diameter for the western bluebird).
-In northern areas of their range, bluebirds begin to nest in early spring so it is also important to place your bluebird houses by late winter.
+Bluebird houses are easy to build from cedar, redwood, or pine.
+The dimensions of the nest box are important to attract the attention of a bluebird.
+The size of the entrance hole is especially important: 1-1/2" diameter for eastern bluebirds, 1-9/16" diameter for the western bluebird.
+Any larger and the more aggressive starlings or sparrows might come in.
+It's also important to put out your bluebird houses by late winter; in northern areas of their range, bluebirds begin to nest in early spring.

 How to Build a Peterson Bluebird House

 The Cutting List

 1 - Front (A) 5-1/2" W x 14" L